hilalturkaslan/Deep-learn-case/README.md

-deep learning is a ai case study
+deep learning is a for ai case study